open-AIMS/bayesnec/README.md

 [brms](https://github.com/paul-buerkner/brms) to fit
 concentration(dose)-response data using Bayesian methods for the purpose of estimating both ECX values, but more particularly NEC.
-Please see `?bnec` for more a more detailed help file.
+Please see `?bnec` for a more detailed help file.

 Installation
 ------------

-At this stage `bayesnec` is not hosted on CRAN R package network.
+At this stage `bayesnec` is not hosted on the CRAN R package network.
 An alternative method of installation is to use the R `devtools` package.

 R `devtools` can be installed using the following command: